HeriYantodotDev/Smart-Resto-Inventory/src/__docs__/App-Plan.md

 - 🚧 Test and add CRUD functionality for User Collections helper Functions:
   - 🚧 create & test the `deleteUserDocument` function
+  - ✅ Create & Test the `updateUserRestaurantIds` function.
   - ✅ Create & Test the `updateUserDocument` function.
   - ✅ Create & Test the `getUser` function.
   - ✅ Create & Test the `getAllUsers` function.